weijiexi/Modernisms-Contemporary-Art/README.md

 - Art transcends time
 - Art is good for us
 - All these ideas get challenged from within modernism itself
+### Lecture 7 New York Modernism
+#### D.T.
+SUZUKI (1870–1966), writes Richard M. Jaffe, was “one of the most culturally influential Asians - In a seven-decade globe-trotting career, Suzuki almost single-handedly introduced Zen to the West while promoting the preservation of Buddhism in Asia.
+- He became the world’s foremost authority on the subject, the most identifiable representative of Japanese culture, and even a spokesperson for Asians generally in the Western, white maledominated world of intellectuals.
+- Then in 1956, pocket-sized paperback editions of his Englishlanguage writings brought the 86-year-old Suzuki celebrity status.
+- With Martin Heidegger, Carl Jung, John Cage, and the Beats among the countless artists, scholars, and seekers who admired him, Suzuki had a huge impact on 20th-century global thought.
+#### A decade after World War II, a new culture was emerging, one in which waves of products targeted at a growing class of consumers were advertised on TV, in magazines and newspapers, and on larger-than-life billboards.
+- Artists around the world were inspired by this explosion of mass media and began to use it as source material, repurposing commercial images and depicting familiar subjects, from everyday objects to the stars and stories that populated the front page.
+- Yet there was no single approach: artists both celebrated and criticized the era’s surge of consumerism.
+- In 1957, the British artist Richard Hamilton tried to summarize these new tendencies by coining the term “Pop Art,” describing it to friends as “Popular (designed for a mass audience), Transient (short-term solution), Expendable (easily forgotten), Low cost, Mass produced, Young (aimed at youth), Witty, Sexy, Gimmicky, Glamorous, Big Business.”
+#### Post WWII:
+- Migration:
+   - Political, economic, and war refugees; Jewish diaspora; Artists and intellectuals
+   - Continuing migration from the US South
+- Growth of industry and consumerism
+- New social relations:
+   - Embracing consumerism; Rejecting consumerism
+   - Civil Rights
+   - 1965 Immigration and Nationality Act (removing some legal discriminations)
+   - Black Power (eg Black Panther Party, Oakland, 1966)
+   - Chicano Movement (, 1940s + 1960s-70s
+   - American Indian Movement, Minneapolis, 1968)
+   - Asian American movement (eg. Asian American Political Alliance, Berkeley,1968)
+   - The Beats; Hippies
+   - 2 nd-wave Feminism (1960s to 1980s)
+   - 1969, Stonewall, Gay Liberation Front (named in reference to the Algerian National Liberation Front, and the Vietnamese National Liberation Front.
+##### PROMPTS
+- Where do you see yourself, your history, experience, ideas, and work in this history of modernism or in what follows it?
+- If you don’t see yourself within it as so far described, are there points, ideas, forms where you feel you could insert yourself or intervene to shift modernism’s directions or fill in some of its gaps?